Health Indicator Report of Cesarean delivery among low risk women with no prior births

 Other ObjectivesHealthy People 2030 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
 Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
 For three decades, Healthy People has established benchmarks and monitored progress over time.
 Healthy People 2030 has one objective related to cesarean birth.
 Objective MICH-06 aims to reduce the rate of cesarean birth among low risk women with no prior births to 23.6%.

-How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior birth increased from 16.7% in 2013 to 19.3% in 2020, which is below the Healthy People 2030 objective.
+How Are We Doing?In Utah, the rate of cesarean birth among low-risk women with no prior birth increased from 16.7% in 2013 to 19.4% in 2021, which is below the Healthy People 2030 objective.

-What Is Being Done?The Utah Department of Health has implemented the "Power Your Life" campaign to reach women of reproductive age about the importance of good health prior to pregnancy to improve outcomes.
+What Is Being Done?The Utah Department of Health and Human Services has implemented the "Power Your Life" campaign to reach women of reproductive age about the importance of good health prior to pregnancy to improve outcomes.
 The centerpiece of the campaign is the Power Your Life website at http://poweryourlife.org/.

 Evidence-based PracticesThe American College of Obstetricians and Gynecologists published the "Safe Prevention of the Primary Cesarean Delivery" obstetric care consensus: https://www.acog.org/clinical/clinical-guidance/obstetric-care-consensus/articles/2014/03/safe-prevention-of-the-primary-cesarean-delivery